Dr. Mark J. Lewis

 Dr. Rachel A. Parker (Research Staff Member) research has focused on the intersection of science and technology with research capacity development.
 Her work at STPI includes economic- and research capacity-development efforts for the National Science Foundation, National Institutes of Health, and Office of Science and Technology Policy.
 In addition to her evaluation-focused projects, Dr. Parker studies emerging technologies and economic development, building on her PhD research into nanotechnology policy as an economic driver in the United States and China.
 Dr. Parker received a bachelor’s degree in sociology from Brandeis University, an MS in Management of Non-Governmental Organizations from the London School of Economics and Political Science, and a PhD in sociology with an emphasis in global and international studies from the University of California, Santa Barbara, where she was a research fellow at the National Science Foundation Center for Nanotechnology in Society.
 She is co-editor of Can Emerging Technologies Make a Difference in Development?

-Mrs. Vanessa Peña (Research Assistant) holds dual master’s degrees from Columbia University and the London School of Economics and Political Science and a bachelor’s degree from the Massachusetts Institute of Technology.
+Mrs. Vanessa Peña (Research Associate) holds dual master’s degrees from Columbia University and the London School of Economics and Political Science and a bachelor’s degree from the Massachusetts Institute of Technology.
 Most recently, her work has focused on Federal laboratories, power grid regulations, and international benchmarking of innovation.
 Since joining STPI in 2009, she has also worked heavily on program evaluations, emphasizing data-driven approaches and scientometrics to analyze National Science Foundation and National Institutes of Health research portfolios.
 Prior to joining STPI, Mrs. Peña studied the biofuels value-chain in Honduras for WWF and the Netherlands Development Organization, promoted alternative transport fuels with the London Mayor’s Office, and advised on international climate and energy policies.

 Mr. Lucas M. Pratt